HangthuyNgth/TEST_SE113/README.md

 1. **Software Requirement Specification (SRS)**
    The SRS document describes the functional and non-functional requirements for JMS, including system requirements, main features, performance, and security requirements.
 It serves as a key reference for project members during development and testing.

-2. **Source Code and Installation Guide**
+2. **Installation Guide**
-   - **Source Code**: Contains the source code for the JMS software.
    - **Installation Guide**: Detailed instructions for deploying and installing JMS on a computer for testing and usage.

-3. **Test Plan and Test Case Specification**
+3. **Test Plan**
    - **Test Plan**: A comprehensive testing plan with strategies and testing scope, ensuring all main features of the system are thoroughly tested.
-   - **Test Case Specification**: Detailed specifications for each test case executed during the testing process.

 4. **Test Cases**
-   - **Black-box Testing**: Functional testing based on system requirements without examining the internal structure.
-   - **White-box Testing**: Testing the internal structure of the system's source code.
+   - **Test Cases**: Utilize both Black-box and White-box testing techniques to ensure comprehensive coverage.
+   - **Unit Test Cases**: Design and execute tests for individual modules or functions.
-   - **Unit Testing**: Testing individual modules or functions using tools like JUnit or NUnit for key functionalities.
+   - **Unit Testing**: Perform unit testing on core functionalities using tools like NUnit.
-   - **Automated Testing**: Automated testing of main features using tools like Selenium or Robot Framework.
-These tests are carried out in labs similar to Lab1, Lab2, and Lab3.

-5. **Test Report**
-   A detailed report on testing outcomes, including the results of each test case, system performance, and software stability.
+   - **Automated Testing**: Implement automated tests using tools TestComplete to streamline the testing process.

-6. **Defect and Bug List**
+5. **Defect and Bug List**
    A compilation of bugs found during testing, including bugs identified through static testing, document review, and code review.

-7. **Team Evaluation**
+6. **Team Evaluation**
-   Team member performance evaluations, using self-evaluation and peer-evaluation files as per the "Evaluation.rar" template.
+   Team member performance evaluations, using self-evaluation and peer-evaluation files

 ## Key Features of the JMS System